|

 the Italian authorities are lax in investigating.

-If you must take a taxi, establish the price --and the route-- before
+If you must take a taxi, establish the price - and the route - before

-is to hire a car and driver in advance (try the internet).
-This is particularly
+A good alternative to taxis, especially if your stay is to include various mini-excursions, is to hire a car and driver in advance (try the internet).
+This is particularly practical for shore excursions for cruise ship passengers.

-The drivers who charge passengers the official rates for service are a small minority, though they should be recognised.
+The honest drivers who charge passengers the official rates for service are a small minority, though they should be recognised.
 There are at least a few fair, ethical "cabbies" in Sicilian cities.

 In a perfect world Palermo's taxi drivers (perhaps the least honest of